EolnMsuk/DiscoBot/README.md

 ### 🎧 High-Performance Audio & Control

-* **Global Hotkeys**: Configure system-wide keyboard shortcuts to trigger commands like `!mskip`, `!mpauseplay`, and volume controls from anywhere on the host machine, even when Discord isn't focused.
+* **Global Hotkeys**: Configure system-wide keyboard shortcuts to trigger commands like `!mskip`, `!mpauseplay`, and volume controls from anywhere on the host machine, even when Dyscord isn't focused.
 * **Audio Normalization**: Optional loudness normalization for local music files ensures a consistent volume level between your personal library and online streams.
 * **Persistent State**: The bot's current queue, playlists, and settings are saved to `data.json`, ensuring your session is restored after a restart.
 * **Detailed Logging**: Utilizes `loguru` for detailed, color-coded logs of all commands and player activity, saved to `bot.log` for easy troubleshooting.